Home

 PageLITE 1510 details

-Industries: automotive interior panels and bumper liners, electronics and medical packaging, agricultural equipment covers, advertising display structures, HVAC enclosures.
+Typical use: automotive interior panels, bumper liners, electronics packaging, medical packaging, agricultural equipment covers, advertising display structures, and HVAC enclosures.
+For many workshops, this is the first truly flexible industrial format.

-Extends the forming area to 1960×960 mm with 500 mm draw depth — a full half-meter of forming depth that puts it in range for deep automotive parts, boat hull sections, vehicle body panels, and large agricultural equipment components.
-At 125 kW the heating system is substantially more powerful than the LITE 1510, and the pneumatic clamping frame on both axes becomes standard at this sheet size.
+LITE 2010 extends the forming area to 1960×960 mm and increases draw depth to 500 mm.
+That puts it in range for deep automotive parts, boat hull sections, vehicle body panels, and larger agricultural covers.
+At 125 kW, the heater system is a clear step above the LITE 1510.
+Pneumatic clamping on both axes becomes standard at this sheet size.

 ParameterValue